What is Survival Jobs?

 Pros and Cons of Having a Survival Job:

-There are both sides to be noted while choosing a survival job.
-Some of it might be good for your career and some might take turn for the worst.
+There are both sides to notes while choosing a survival job.
+Some of it might be good for your career and some might take a turn for the worst.
 How you act depending on your circumstances shows how effective choosing a survival job can be.

 Pros of Having a Survival Job: